jorisroovers/gitlint/docs/index.md

 Named rules are further treated identical to all other rules in gitlint:

-- you can reference by their full name, when e.g. adding them to your `ignore` configuration
+- You can reference them by their full name, when e.g. adding them to your `ignore` configuration
 ```ini
 # .gitlint file example
 [general]
 ignore=T5:more-words,title-must-not-contain-word:extra-words
 ```

-- you can use them to instantiate multiple of the same [user-defined rule](user_defined_rules.md)
+- You can use them to instantiate multiple of the same [user-defined rule](user_defined_rules.md)
-- you can configure them using [any of the ways you can configure regular gitlint rules](configuration.md)
+- You can configure them using [any of the ways you can configure regular gitlint rules](configuration.md)

 ## Exit codes